microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-createuploadsession.md

 This resource provides details about where the byte range of the file should be uploaded and when the upload session expires.

-If the `fileSize` parameter was specified and exceeds the available quota, a `507 Insufficent Storage` response will be returned and the upload session will not be created.
+If the `fileSize` parameter is specified and exceeds the available quota, a `507 Insufficent Storage` response will be returned and the upload session will not be created.

 <!-- { "blockType": "response", "@odata.type": "microsoft.graph.uploadSession",
        "optionalProperties": [ "nextExpectedRanges" ]  } -->